netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 #  Note and Restrictions

-   There are some restrictions that need to be followed when using groupings defined in "ietf-schedule" yang module:
+   There are some restrictions that need to be followed when using groupings defined in the "ietf-schedule" YANG module:

-   *  The instant in time represented by "period-start" MUST be before the "period-end" for "period-of-time" grouping
+   *  The instant in time represented by "period-start" MUST be before the "period-end" for "period-of-time" grouping.
    *  The combination of the day, month, and year represented for date and time value MUST be valid.
 See {{Section 5.7 of ?RFC3339}} for the maxinum day number based on the month and year.
-   *  The second MUST have the value "60" at the end of months in which a leap second occurs for date and time value
+   *  The second MUST have the value "60" at the end of months in which a leap second occurs for date and time value.
-   *  Care must be taken when defining recurrence occurring very often and frequent that can be an additional source of attacks by keeping the system permanently busy with the management of scheduling
+   *  Care must be taken when defining recurrence occurring very often and frequent that can be an additional source of attacks by keeping the system permanently busy with the management of scheduling.
-   *  Schedules received with a starting time in the past with respect to current time SHOULD be ignored
+   *  Schedules received with a starting time in the past with respect to current time SHOULD be ignored.

 #  The "ietf-schedule" YANG Module {#sec-schedule}

-   This module imports types defined in {{!RFC6991}}.
+   This module imports types defined in {{!RFC6991}} and {{!RFC7317}}.

 ~~~~
 <CODE BEGINS> file "ietf-schedule@2024-04-16.yang"